Finding the Best Banks in Virginia

 Its Essential Checking account stands as one of its most popular options and for good reason.
 SunTrust gives you many opportunities to waive its $7 monthly service fee.
 Just engage in one of the following each statement cycle.

 - Establish direct deposit of at least $500

 - Keep a $500 minimum daily collected balance

 - Sign up for a student waiver

 SunTrust Bank also provides two savings accounts, a money market account and certificates of deposit (CD).
-In the CD arena, Sun Trust can compete with banks offering some of the best CD rates we’ve seen, especially if you invest for the long term.
-For instance, a Richmond resident can currently open a 12-month CD with an annual percentage yield (APY) of 1.75%.
-An 18-month option would generate an APY of 2.00% at the moment.
+In the CD arena, Sun Trust can compete with banks offering solid, especially if you invest for the long term.
+For instance, a Richmond resident can currently open a 12-month CD with an annual percentage yield (APY) of 0.05%.
+An 18-month option would also generate an APY of 0.05% at the moment.

 But you can find more than just deposit products at SunTrust.
 The bank offers several lending options, mortgages and investment vehicles.

 In addition, opening any account will get you free access to basic online and mobile banking features.
 These include mobile deposit and online banking with bill pay.